Tips to Start Eating Healthier Today!

 - Monosodium Glutamate (MSG) – known to be very high in sodium and may cause symptoms such as headaches, nausea, chest pain and many other healthy concerns.

 - High-Fructose Corn Syrup – this sugar replacement, used in many processed foods, has been linked to obesity, diabetes, cardiovascular disease and several other diseases.

-The biggest thing when beginning to eat healthy and trying to remove foods from your diet is to read nutrition labels; which is something I stress to my parents.
+The biggest thing when beginning to eat healthy and trying to remove foods from your diet is to read nutrition labels.
 If sugar is one of the top ingredients on a food label, you probably shouldn’t eat it.
-I actually grabbed a Gatorade bottle and pointed out to my mom that sugar was the 2nd ingredient on the label, and this would not be a good drink to give to kids or even for themselves; I also handed her a Rebound Fx™ – Citrus Punch canister and compared the labels.
-It takes time, but going through the ingredients list on a food label is essential if you want to make sure you’re eating healthy, wholesome foods.
+It may take some extra time, but going through the ingredients list on a food label is essential if you want to make sure you’re eating healthier.